 The Best of Canada’s North!

-Join Juan Pons on this ultimate ten day, nine night nature adventure that is perfect for any wildlife and nature enthusiast!
+Join Juan Pons and Kevin Pepper on this ultimate ten day, nine night nature adventure that is perfect for any wildlife and nature enthusiast!
 Our destination is a remote bear camp which is only accessible by helicopter, deep inside the British Columbia wilderness—followed by another remote lodge in the mountains of the Yukon Territory—for what we hope is stunning aurora photography and autumn color in the Yukon Wilderness.

 A total of eight of us have been granted exclusive use of our bear camp where you will photograph amazing bear activity that includes fishing on the spawning salmon, bears swimming in the pools and playing along the banks.

 We will all meet at our hotel in Whitehorse on August 17, 2017 and enjoy a welcome dinner together.
 We will get to know each other and discuss what you can expect during our time with the grizzly bears, and the Northern Lights.
 We overnight in Whitehorse and leave at 7am next morning for a 2 hour drive to the helicopter pad.
 Our grizzly bear adventure begins as we board the helicopter for an exhilarating and scenic trip to our home base for the next few days.
 On our way you will pass over some of northern British Columbia’s most beautiful wilderness locations.
 When we arrive at our base camp, we will have the opportunity to experience a closeness and intimacy with the inland grizzly bears seldom experienced, and normally only see on the Nature Channel.